mfortin014/mvp_menu_optimizer/docs/reference/glossary.md

 ### Issue / Project (GitHub)
 **Issues** track work items; **Projects** group and prioritize them.
 We keep trackers here, not in git history.
 See: [Docs Policy & Map](../policy/docs_policy.md).

+### JUnit XML
+A common test report format that CI uploads on failure to speed up triage.
+Mentioned in our Minimal CI.
+See: [Minimal CI (Week 1)](../policy/ci_minimal.md).

+### Kebab-case (Naming)
+Lowercase words separated by hyphens used for file and branch names (e.g., `feat/add-tenant-wizard`).
+Improves portability and link reliability.

 ### Keep a Changelog
 Community format for writing CHANGELOG.md so humans can scan what changed.
 See: [Commits & Changelog](../policy/commits_and_changelog.md).

+### Kill Switch (Feature Flags)
+A flag or config that can immediately disable a risky path at runtime without redeploying.
+Every flagged feature should define a kill switch.
+See: [Environments & Secrets](../policy/env_and_secrets.md).

 ### Linear History
 A repository setting that enforces merges as single commits (squash) to avoid complex graph histories.

+### Lockfile / Cache Key
+The lockfile (e.g., pinned requirements) provides a stable hash used as a CI cache key for dependencies, keeping builds fast and deterministic.
+See: [Minimal CI (Week 1)](../policy/ci_minimal.md).

 ### Main (Trunk)
 The protected, always-releasable branch.
 All feature branches merge here via PR.
 See: [Branching & PR Protocol](../policy/branching_and_prs.md).